Diversity, Equity & Inclusion (DEI) Hub

 • Recruitment: 50% male/female ratio of external hires and focus on attracting female talent to science, technology, engineering and mathematics positions; at least 40% of the under 30s hired annually must be women; recruitment and career counselling initiatives and events in partnership with universities and student associations.

-• Initiatives to ensure gender equity (at least 50% of women) during recruitment and promotion procedures; improving the presence of women in top positions in succession plans; obtaining a 50:50 promotion ratio of men and women.
+• Initiatives to ensure gender equity during promotion procedures; improving the presence of women in top positions in succession plans; obtaining a 50:50 promotion ratio of men and women.

 • "Ensuring Conciliation" project to consolidate and improve the good practices currently used to support staff on maternity/paternity leave (nursery, agreements with schools close to the workplace, financial contributions for kindergarten for personnel who live far from the workplace).